 There is a lot of concern about creating a National Firearms Database, but I’m exploring areas to implement a universal background system without the need for such a database to exist.

-Tom Reed is in the pockets of our oil and gas companies, promising them to lift bans on fracking across our nation and build pipelines.
+Tom Reed is in the pockets of oil and gas companies, promising them to lift bans on fracking across our nation and build pipelines.
 Science has clearly shown the harmful impacts of fracking on our ecosystem.
-I am a strong opponent to hydraulic fracking in this district and across our nation and to the creation of pipelines across New York State.
-The time is now, as a nation, to reduce our reliance on fossil fuels and move towards cleaner energy sources.
+I am a strong opponent to hydraulic fracking in this district and across our nation, and to the creation of pipelines across New York State.
+The time is now, as a nation, to reduce our reliance on fossil fuels and move toward cleaner energy sources.

 I recognize how important farming operations are to our people.
 Therefore, I support changing the current farm subsidy insurance program to encourage and support more farmers.
 Our immigration system needs to ensure our farmers are able to hire more migrant workers.
 Our tax system needs to include benefits to family farms and more credits to spur local farmers.